 Starting next Monday, students will complete a Spelling Patterns practice page.
 We are finishing up long vowel combinations, and getting ready to focus on prefixes and suffixes.

 On Tuesday, students will complete a reading response activity.
 This can be used as a print or digital resource.
 Students select ONE of the reading response prompt to respond to.
 We’ve been working on these all year, so students know that I have pretty high expectations for this.
 At the beginning of the year, they tried to turn these in with one or two sentences….nice try :).
-You can find the Reading Response resource here.
+You can find the Reading Response resource on my TpT store.

 Wednesday & Thursday